NLeSC/data-storytelling/docs/storybuilding/README.md

 - A strategic plan for a research institution
 - Publications in research journals (real-life example [here](https://fuga.naukas.com/files/2021/03/IMG_20190301_091759-768x404.jpg))
 - A theater play
+- And also for this text you are reading now

 I honestly encourage you to give it a try next time you face a blank page.
+It works wonders!

-[^1]: For those of you interested in knowledge management, chances are this method will remind you of the [Zettelkasten note-taking method](https://en.wikipedia.org/wiki/Zettelkasten).
-Actually, the Zettelkasten idea is a strong, even more structured form of the one presented here.
+[^1]: For those of you interested in knowledge management, chances are this method will remind you of the [Zettelkasten note-taking method](https://en.wikipedia.org/wiki/Zettelkasten), a strong, even more structured form of the ideas presented here.
+Also, you'd be interested in knowing that some software applications, such as [logseq](https://logseq.com/) or [Obsidian](https://obsidian.md/), are designed with this model in mind.